-We all look different and sound different, some taller than others, some stronger…and teeth moving is no different.
+We all look different and sound different, some taller than others, some stronger…and moving teeth is no different.

-“The College’ is a postgraduate education body which provides the opportunity for and recognition of advanced dental study, training and qualifications, and continuing professional development through Membership and Fellowship programs.
-The main focus of the College’s programs is to provide world standard, evidence based education, training and assessment in dentistry.
+The “College” is a postgraduate education body that provides the opportunity for and recognition of advanced dental study, training and qualifications, and continuing professional development through the Membership and Fellowship programs.
+The main focus of the College programs is to provide world standard, evidence-based education, training and assessment in dentistry.
 College qualifications demonstrate to patients that their practitioner is equipped with the knowledge and skills to practice clinical orthodontics at the highest standards throughout their working life.

-In summary – if you choose a Specialist Orthodontist you can be confident they will have had the training and expertise needed to ensure you receive the very best orthodontic care and treatment results!
+In summary – if you choose a specialist orthodontist, you can be confident they will have had the training and expertise needed to ensure you receive the very best orthodontic care and treatment results!
 A smile is used every day and is one of the most important characteristics we have.

 We have all the gadgets and technology to obtain all the information that we need to diagnose and plan your orthodontic treatment.

-If you have had a consultation, please bring any previous X-rays you have had or anything relevant that you would like to share with us.
+Please bring any previous X-rays you have had or anything relevant that you would like to share with us.

 It is a myth that orthodontics is limited by age – you are never too old for orthodontic treatment.